emsuru/charlie-01-data-collection/README.md

 ## 📂 Project background & timeline

 This project was done over the course of 3 days in February 2024.
 It is my personal version of a team project I was involved in during the AI Bootcamp in Ghent, Belgium, 2024.

 Its main goals were to practice:

-- building a data set from scratch
+- building a data set completely from scratch
 - scraping data from the web at scale
 - practicing threading, multiprocessing
 - practicing exception handling, error handling